chrismessina/alfred-json-toolkit/README.md

 # About

-This workflow is unaffiliated with nor endorsed by Brandfetch.

 Thanks to [deanishe](https://github.com/deanishe) for his help in [rewriting the script](https://www.alfredforum.com/topic/16946-help-improving-a-json-file-prettifier-workflow/?do=findComment&comment=86985) to support multiple JSON files the _correct_ way.

 Discuss on <a href="https://www.alfredforum.com/topic/16946-help-improving-a-json-file-prettifier-workflow/">Alfred Forum</a>.